theakinkavak/nextjs-image/README.md

 ## Software rules
 ### Project structure

-- Use `create-react-app` for the boilerplate react app.

 - depending on what flow to take
     - Follow the component container pattern, so your two main folders inside the `src` will be the `components` folder that will contain your components and `containers` that will contain container components. *You can read more about container components [here](https://reactpatterns.com/#container-component) or you can ask you team leader about it for more clarity.*